catalyst/acmeproxy/README.md

 ## Deployment

-Install the app in a virtual environemnt with

-    pip install .
+The major requirements are the `Django` and `djangorestframework` modules.
+An example `requirements.txt` file has been provided.
+The `acmeproxy` directory, which contains `manage.py`, should be the root directory of your deployment.

 In a new directory make a copy of `example_settings.py` called `acmeproxy_settings.py`.
 Then fill in all the values.

 With your working directory set as the newly created directory you can now run the app as a wsgi app.
 With the environment variable `DJANGO_SETTINGS_MODULE` set to `acmeproxy_settings`. and the wsgi app at `acmeproxy.acmeproxy.wsgi:application`.